Our Islamic Finance Advisory Group works to cement London as the western hub for Islamic Finance.

 Our group members are drawn from our wider membership including; conventional and Islamic banks, financial intermediaries, law firms, accountants, consultancies, exchanges, ETQ providers and rating agencies.

-- Encourage the use of Islamic finance for inward investment, project finance etc.
+- encourage the use of Islamic finance for inward investment and project finance

-- Advising HM Treasury, the Foreign and Commonwealth Office and the Department for International Trade on the agenda for the Global Islamic Finance and Investment Group meeting in London.
+- advising HM Treasury, the Foreign, Commonwealth and Development Office and the Department for International Trade on the use of Islamic finance products

-For more information about the work of the Islamic Finance Sectoral Advisory Group please contact us.
+For more information about the work of the Islamic Finance Advisory Group please contact us.